dhicks/argmaps/03-simple.md

 This argument has one conclusion sentence (in <strong>bold</strong>) and three premises, in <red>red</red>, <blue>blue</blue>, and <purple>purple</purple>.
 These premises form **independent** arguments:  the first challenges scientific evidence, the second explains benefits of animal agriculture, and the third is about research on the health benefits of eating meat.
 Because they're talking about different aspects of the debate over animal agriculture, these arguments are independent of each other.
 Here's how we can represent these three independent arguments in an argument map.

 <details>
-Click on "Source" to view the Argdown source code.
+Most of the argument maps in this tutorial will be interactive.
+You can click on the Source button to view the underlying Argdown code.
 </details>

 ```{.argdown-map mode="web-component"}